jschhie/Financial-Visualizer/README.md

 ## Features
 - GUI and visual graphs are supported by Tkinter and matlibplot modules, respectively
-- Database stores transaction records and retrieves relevant records through SQLite queries
+- Database stores transaction records and retrieves relevant records through SQLite3 queries
 - Allows users to cancel a transcation and return to the Main Menu at any time

 ## Visual Demo